bnhovde/ES2015-talk/features/1-let-const.md

 `let` and `const` are new variable declaration statements.

-They both declare a block scope local variable, as opposed to var which is function scoped.
+They both declare a block scope local variable, as opposed to `var` which is function scoped.

-The only difference between const and let is that const makes the contract that no rebinding will happen.
+The only difference between `const` and `let` is that `const` makes the contract that no rebinding will happen.

+Example: Scope 1

 ```javascript
 {